-It's not possible to connect to a MySQL 8 Database using Joomla 3.8, 3.9 or 4.0.
-The reason is that MySQL 8 has a lot of changes under the hood.
-One change that affects Joomla is the default authentication plugin which is sha256_password instead of mysql_native_password.
-The native PHP MySQL-Driver don't support MySQL 8 with this plugin yet other programming languages like GO or PERL are struggling too.
+It is possible to connect to a MySQL 8 Database using Joomla , however it requires a customisation on the MySQL 8 installation configuration.
+The reason is that MySQL 8 has many low-level changes including the default authentication plugin changing to sha256_password from mysql_native_password.
+The native PHP MySQL-Driver doesn't currently support MySQL 8 with this plugin.
 PHP 7.3 (alpha) is supporting MySQL 8 though.

-Workaround to get Joomla working with MySQL 8
+MySQL Configuration Change to Get Joomla Working with MySQL 8

-If you don't have access to your config file then you can update your user as follows:
+If you don't have access to your config file, you can update your user:

 ALTER USER 'username'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';

-The advantage of mysql_native_password is that it supports challenge-response mechanism which is very quick and does not require encrypted connection.
-However, mysql_native_password relies on SHA1 algorithm and NIST has suggested to stop using it.
+The advantage of mysql_native_password is that it supports the challenge/response mechanism which is quick and does not require encrypted connection.
+However, mysql_native_password relies on SHA1 algorithm and NIST has recommended to stop using it.

 Further, if two user accounts use the same password, mysql_native_password transformation is the same in the mysql.user table.
 Although the hash does not expose information about the actual password, it still tells which two users use the same password.
 To avoid that, a salt should be used.
 A salt is a random number that is used as one of the parameters to cryptographic hash functions used to transform user passwords.
 Since a salt is random and different for each execution, even if two users use the same passwords, the end result of transformation would look different.